INTEGRAL: Spacecraft

 The body is constructed largely of composites.
 Propulsion is by a hydrazine monopropellant system, containing 544 kg of fuel in four exposed tanks.
 The titanium tanks were charged with gas to 24 bar (2.4 MPa) at 30 °C, and have tank diaphragms.
-Attitude control is via a star tracker, multiple Sun sensors, and multiple momentum wheels.
-The dual solar arrays, spanning 16 meters when deployed and producing 2.4 kW BoL, are backed up by dual nickel-cadmium battery sets.
+Attitude control is via a star tracker, multiple Sun sensors (ESM), and multiple momentum wheels.
+The dual solar arrays, spanning 16 meters when deployed and producing 2.4 kW at beginning of life (BoL), are backed up by dual nickel-cadmium battery sets.

 The instrument structure ("payload module") is also composite.
 A rigid base supports the detector assemblies, and an H-shaped structure holds the coded masks approximately 4 meters above their detectors.
 The payload module can be built and tested independently from the service module, reducing cost.

 Alenia Spazio (now Thales Alenia Space Italia) was the spacecraft prime contractor.

 Instruments

 Four instruments with large fields-of-view are co-aligned on this platform, to study targets across such a wide energy range of almost two orders of magnitude in energy (other astronomy instruments in X-rays or optical cover much smaller ranges of factors of a few at most).
 Imaging is achieved by coded masks casting a shadowgram onto pixelised cameras; the tungsten masks were provided by the University of Valencia, Spain.

 The INTEGRAL imager, IBIS (Imager on-Board the INTEGRAL Satellite) observes from 15 keV (hard X-rays) to 10 MeV (gamma rays).
 Angular resolution is 12 arcmin, enabling a bright source to be located to better than 1 arcmin.
 A 95 x 95 mask of rectangular tungsten tiles sits 3.2 meters above the detectors.
 The detector system contains a forward plane of 128 x 128 Cadmium-Telluride tiles (ISGRI- Integral Soft Gamma-Ray Imager), backed by a 64 x 64 plane of Caesium-Iodide tiles (PICsIT- Pixellated Caesium-Iodide Telescope).
 ISGRI is sensitive up to 1 MeV, while PICsIT extends to 10 MeV.
 Both are surrounded by passive shields of tungsten and lead.
 IBIS was provided by PI institutes in Rome/Italy and Paris/France.

 The spectrometer aboard INTEGRAL is SPI, the SPectrometer of INTEGRAL.
 It was conceived and assembled by the French Space Agency CNES, with PI institutes in Toulouse/France and Garching/Germany.
 It observes radiation between 20 keV and 8 MeV.
 SPI has a coded mask of hexagonal tungsten tiles, above a detector plane of 19 germanium crystals (also packed hexagonally).
 The high energy resolution of 2 keV at 1 MeV is capable to resolve all candidate gamma-ray lines.
 The Ge crystals are actively cooled with a mechanical system of Stirling coolers to about 80K.